AdsZero/Prism3D-File-Formats-HU2010-/README.md

 | 6 | .pmd       | ... | ... | ... |  0%  |  Model Descriptor  | :x: |
 | 7 | .ai       | ... | ... | ... |  0%  |  Logic  | :x: |

+> [!IMPORTANT]
-*pmc - It works with the "ai_test" location collision.
+> *pmc - It works with the "ai_test" location collision.
-Condition: the collision file is designed for one mesh and the collision type is Convex or Mesh.
+> Condition: the collision file is designed for one mesh and the collision type is Convex or Mesh.

 ## Scripts
 - [pmc_info.py](https://github.com/AdsZero/Prism3D-File-Formats-HU2010-/tree/main/scripts/pmc_info.py) - Using this script, you can view information about the pmc file.
 Drag and drop the pmc file onto the script.